-The fungus Candida lives in small numbers in a healthy vagina, rectum and mouth.
+Monilia (or Candida) live in small numbers in a healthy vagina, rectum and mouth.
 When the vagina's hormone and pH balance is disturbed, the organisms multiply and cause infections.
-The vaginitis tends to appear before menstrual periods and subsides when the period begins.
+Monilial vaginitis tends to appear before menstrual periods and subsides as soon as the period begins.
+Factors that may disturb the vagina's balance include: